slatedocs/slate/source/index.html.md

 payload = {
   'callback_url': 'http://www.example.com/callback',
-  'instruction': 'Write down the normal fields.
-Then for each news item on the page, write down the information for the row.', 'attachment_type': 'website',
+  'instruction': 'Transcribe the given fields.
+Then for each news item on the page, transcribe the information for the row.', 'attachment_type': 'website',
   'attachment': 'http://www.google.com/',
   'fields': {